Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

 Recently, it has been discussed whether the negativity of the terms composing a quasiprobability work distribution may correspond to an enhancement of work extraction, and whether this circumstance can be witnessed by violating an inequality that is instead valid under the commutative conditions $[\rho,\mathcal{H}(t_1)]=0$ and $[\mathcal{H}(t_1),\mathcal{H}(t_2)]=0$, i.e., when $\aleph=0$.
 The answer to both these questions is positive~\cite{hernandez2022experimental}.

-In order to see this, at the level of energy transitions, let us consider the fact that an \emph{excitation} process $\Delta\mathcal{U}_{if} \equiv E_f - E_i > 0$ (indexes $i$, $f$ labelling the initial and final energies, respectively) occurring in a quantum process with negative quasiprobability $q_{if}$ is equivalent to a \emph{de-excitation} process $\Delta\mathcal{U}_{if} < 0$ in a classical work transformation with probability $|q_{if}|$.
+In order to see this, at the level of energy transitions, let us consider the fact that an \emph{excitation} process $\Delta\mathcal{U}_{if} \equiv E_f - E_i > 0$ (indexes $i$, $f$ label the initial and final energies, respectively) occurring in a quantum process with negative quasiprobability $q_{if}$ (not neccessarily KDQ) is equivalent to a \emph{de-excitation} process $\Delta\mathcal{U}_{if} < 0$ in a classical work transformation with probability $|q_{if}|$.

 During an excitation (stochastic) process, the system absorbs energy and uses this energy to carry out a transition between the energy levels.
 On the other hand, any de-excitation process that is operated by a thermodynamic transformation contributes to increase the amount of the extractable work.
 Therefore, the presence of negative quasiprobabilities can be effectively exploited as a resource to enhance work extraction, beyond what any classical stochastic process can achieve.
-Such enhancement is deemed as `non-classical', and the internal energy variations $\Delta\mathcal{U}_{if}$ associated to negative probabilities, enabling it, are called `anomalous'.
-Thus, anomalous energy variations denote energy exchanges that are inherently quantum mechanical, and heralded by the non-positivity of KDQ.
+Such enhancement is deemed as `nonclassical', and the internal energy variations $\Delta\mathcal{U}_{if}$ associated to negative probabilities, enabling it, are called `anomalous'.
+Thus, anomalous energy variations denote energy exchanges that are inherently quantum mechanical, and heralded by nonpositivity.

 Let us see how the enhancement of work extraction occurs.
-If one uses the TPM scheme, the work extraction is maximized if we minimize $\langle W\rangle_{\rm TPM}=\sum_{i,f}p_{if}\Delta\mathcal{U}_{if}$.
+If one uses a work protocol (such as the TPM scheme) returning positive joint probabilities $p_{if}$ of the work distribution, the work extraction is maximized if we minimize (with sign) $\langle W\rangle_{\rm clas} = \sum_{i,f}p_{if}\Delta\mathcal{U}_{if}$, where the subscript `clas' here specifically stands for `classical' in the sense of positive joint probabilities.
 Without specifying anything about the thermodynamic transformation, the necessary condition to achieve the largest extractable work is to set

 such that